-Well, I guess it is now because the definition has shifted to include the station, but… look where Marylebone station is compared to Marylebone High Street.
+Well, I guess it is now because the definition has shifted to include the station, but… look where Marylebone station is compared with Marylebone High Street.

 Exactly what it should be called, though, is difficult to say.
 It’s in an area sometimes referred to as a Lisson Grove, but that somehow lacks the gravitas necessary for a mainline station.

-You can still see the name Great Central on the walls of Marylebone tube station (served, quite pitifully, by the Bakerloo line and nothing else).
-I’m tempted to suggest we should call the station that just for the LOLs, but if I did that some git would be writing nonsense about what a stupid name it was.
+You can still see the name Great Central on the walls of Marylebone Tube station (served, quite pitifully, by the Bakerloo line and nothing else).
+I’m tempted to suggest we should call the station that just for fun, but if I did that some git would be writing nonsense about what a stupid name it was.
 (Specifically: me.)

-At any rate, we’re probably stuck with Marylebone, but if you do have anything better do write in.
+At any rate, we’re probably stuck with Marylebone.

 2. Euston Square